UrbanIntelligence/CS586-DS504-Spring2025/project4/README.md

     4. Conclusion (5)

    * Bonus (5):
-        a.

        Add a screenshot of your test score (test accuracy) at the end of your report for the leaderboard bonus.
-        b.
        5 bonus points for the top 3 on the leaderboard.

 ## Project Guidelines